aplus-framework/cli/guide/index.rst

     $console = new Console($language);
     $console->run();

-Run the file on the terminal.
+Run the file in the terminal.
 The output will be like the following:

 .. image:: img/custom-language.png